Mixture of Experts based Multi-task Supervise Learning from Crowds: Abstract

 \section{Abstract}

-Existing truth inference methods in crowdsourcing aim to map redundant labels and items to the ground truth.
-They treat the ground truth as hidden variables and use statistical or deep learning-based worker behavior models to infer the ground truth.
-However, worker behavior models that rely on ground truth hidden variables overlook workers' behavior at the item feature level, leading to imprecise characterizations and negatively impacting the quality of truth inference.
-This paper proposes a new paradigm of multi-task supervised learning from crowds, which eliminates the need for modeling of items's ground truth in worker behavior models.
-Within this paradigm, we propose a worker behavior model at the item feature level called Mixture of Experts based Multi-task Supervised Learning from Crowds (MMLC).
-Two truth inference strategies are proposed within MMLC.
+Existing learning-from-crowds methods aim to design proper aggregation strategies to infer the unknown true labels from noisy labels provided by crowdsourcing.
+They treat the ground truth as hidden variables and use statistical or deep learning based worker behavior models to infer the ground truth.
+However, worker behavior models that rely on ground truth hidden variables overlook workers' behavior at the item feature level, leading to imprecise characterizations and negatively impacting the quality of learning-from-crowds.
+This paper proposes a new paradigm of multi-task supervised learning-from-crowds, which eliminates the need for modeling of items's ground truth in worker behavior models.
+Within this paradigm, we propose a worker behavior model at the item feature level called Mixture of Experts based Multi-task Supervised Learning-from-Crowds (MMLC), then, two aggregation strategies are proposed within MMLC.
 The first strategy, named MMLC-owf, utilizes clustering methods in the worker spectral space to identify the projection vector of the oracle worker.
-Subsequently, the labels generated based on this vector are considered as the inferred truth.
-The second strategy, called MMLC-df, employs the MMLC model to fill the crowdsourced data, which can enhance the effectiveness of existing truth inference methods.
-Experimental results demonstrate that MMLC-owf outperforms state-of-the-art methods and MMLC-df enhances the quality of existing truth inference methods.
+Subsequently, the labels generated based on this vector are regarded as the items's ground truth The second strategy, called MMLC-df, employs the MMLC model to fill the crowdsourced data, which can enhance the effectiveness of existing aggregation strategies .
+Experimental results demonstrate that MMLC-owf outperforms state-of-the-art methods and MMLC-df enhances the quality of existing learning-from-crowds methods.